ClementNerma/Rave/docs/hybrid.md

 Here, the return type of the return value **must** match the function's return type.
 If we try to return an integer in our function, it will throw an error.
 The same if we try to return a string.

-Also, even though functions can originally only return a single value, it's possible to cheat with tuples, as they are considered as a single value (`Tuple<T>` type):
+Also, even though functions can originally only return a single value, it's possible to cheat with tuples, as they are considered as a single value:

 ```sn
 func add (left: int, right: int) : (int, f32) {